SpaceVim/SpaceVim/docs/api/web/http.md

 ## Intro

-web#html API provides some besic functions and values for http request.
+web#html API provides some basic functions and values for http request.

 ## Functions